cake-tech/cakewallet-guides/docs/tutorials/mobile-hardening.md

 * [Google Android](https://security.utexas.edu/handheld-hardening-checklists/android)
 * [Apple iOS](https://security.utexas.edu/handheld-hardening-checklists/ios)

+On Android, it is recommended to perform the following additional steps after enabling a IVPN, Orbot, Invizible Pro, etc.

+1. Open Android Settings
+2. Search for `VPN` and open the `VPN` or `More connections` setting from the search results.
+3. Either tap the gear next to the in-use VPN, or tap and hold > edit it
+4. Enable the toggles for `Always-on VPN` and `Only allow connections through this VPN`

 ### Custom DNS provider

 You may want to change your DNS provider in your phone to one you trust.
 Common privacy-friendly DNS providers are [IVPN](https://www.ivpn.net/knowledgebase/troubleshooting/what-is-the-ip-address-of-your-dns-servers/) and [1.1.1.1](https://1.1.1.1/) (Cloudflare), or using InviZible Pro (more on that later).